ecampbell/moodle-qformat_wordtable/README.txt

 www.Moodle2Word.net, and are available for Word 2002/XP, 2003, 2007 and 2010 (Windows),
 and Word 2004 and 2011 (MacOSX).
 The Windows templates also support a simple question preview facility, as well as uploading questions from within Word.

-Equations written using the Microsoft Equation Editor embedded into Word are converted automatically into images on import.

 Exported questions contain metadata labelled in the language of the user, and the text is in paragraphs with the spell-check language also set to the same language has the user has chosen for their Moodle interface.